-Launched in March 1964 by Times of India Publication, owned by Bennett, Coleman & Co.
-Ltd., Indrajal Comics went on to become a popular comic book brand in India until April 1990.
+Launched in March 1964 by Times of India Publication, owned by The Times Group, Indrajal Comics went on to become a popular comic book series in India until April 1990.

 Starting with the adventures of the Phantom for its first 32 issues, the comics also began featuring other King Features characters like Mandrake, Flash Gordon, Kerry Drake, Buz Sawyer, Rip Kirby, Mike Nomad, Garth, Phil Corrigan, etc. with 803 issues published in full color, generally running for 27 pages, with the Phantom appearing in 414 issues.
 Indrajal Comics were also published in several Indian languages such as Hindi, Bengali, Kannada, and Marathi.